jimmyskull/LUAunit/doc/index.rst

 With the nil format output, absolutely nothing is displayed while running the tests.
 Only the exit code of the command can tell whether the test was successful or not::

-    $ lua my_test_suite_with_failures.lua -o nil --verbose
+    $ LUA my_test_suite_with_failures.LUA -o nil --verbose
     $

-This mode is used by LuaUnit for its internal validation.
+This mode is used by LUAUnit for its internal validation.